 Farmers Branch is a medium-sized city located in the state of Texas.
-With a population of 37,088 people and eight constituent neighborhoods, Farmers Branch is the 99th largest community in Texas.
+With a population of 36,442 people and ten constituent neighborhoods, Farmers Branch is the 94th largest community in Texas.

 Farmers Branch real estate is some of the most expensive in Texas, although Farmers Branch house values don't compare to the most expensive real estate in the U.S.